scootsmagoo/filtersfast-next/AUDIT-LEGACY-FEATURES.md

 1. **Gift-with-purchase auto fulfillment** – Legacy cart logic (`cart.asp`) automatically inserts promotional freebies and BOGO rewards via `add_gift_item`, tied to `giftwithpurchase` flags on each SKU.
 FiltersFast-Next surfaces deal messaging but never injects the reward item into the cart, so customers miss the promised free goods.
 2. **Return/blocked merchandising flags** – Classic admin tooling captures `retExclude` (refund-only / all-sales-final) and `blockedReason` codes that block checkout and steer shoppers to alternates.
 The modern product model lacks these fields, so non-returnable or temporarily blocked catalog items are treated like normal inventory.
-3. **Campaign-driven discount landing toggles** – Legacy promo pages such as `Filter10now.asp` and `CLT.asp` set session flags and cookies to unlock free shipping, stackable discounts, and on-load modals.
-FiltersFast-Next has no equivalent campaign landing system, so marketing links cannot auto-enable these incentives.
-4. **Home Filter Club subscription activation links** – Legacy `start-subscription/default.asp` decodes encrypted `accesskey` parameters, hydrates customer/order context, and renders the autoship opt-in form.
+3. **Home Filter Club subscription activation links** – Legacy `start-subscription/default.asp` decodes encrypted `accesskey` parameters, hydrates customer/order context, and renders the autoship opt-in form.
 FiltersFast-Next lacks a route that accepts the CRM-triggered activation links, breaking the post-purchase subscription upsell journey.
-5. **Blog-to-cart ingestion endpoint** – Legacy `add-from-blog.asp` validates product availability, creates a cart if needed, inserts the promotional SKU, and records attribution.
+4. **Blog-to-cart ingestion endpoint** – Legacy `add-from-blog.asp` validates product availability, creates a cart if needed, inserts the promotional SKU, and records attribution.
 FiltersFast-Next does not expose a deep-linkable cart ingestion API, so blog CTAs and influencer posts cannot pre-populate checkout flows.

 Legacy-only Visa Checkout / classic mobile templates remain intentionally deprecated and are excluded from parity scoring.